I am a storyteller, spoken word artist and teacher.

 Because I grew up in a German-American family, I moved from Berlin to Seattle as a teenager.
 I discovered spoken word and eventually became a teacher, organizer and performer in the spoken word and poetry slam scene in the USA and Germany for over 20 years.
 I have collaborated with cultural and educational institutions in both Germany and USA.
 Here you can look at a portfolio of projects, I have been a part of.

 Currently I live back in my hometown Berlin.
 Here I am a coordinator for an anti-discrimination project that teaches young people through autobiographical storytelling.
 Alongside that, I teach workshops, consult and perform and am currently completing a residency with Hebbel Am Ufer.

 I was always told that I didn’t need to study to know the things I know.
-But then I went to school anyways and I received my B.A. in Cultural Studies, Youth Advocacy, and the Performing Arts and my M.A in Biographical and Creative Writing and recently completed a storytelling certificate at the University of Arts in Berlin.
+But then I went to school anyway, and I received my B.A. in Cultural Studies, Youth Advocacy, and the Performing Arts, and my M.A in Biographical and Creative Writing and recently completed a storytelling certificate at the University of Arts in Berlin.
 I speak German, English and am learning German Sign Language.

 1996-2000: Bachelor of Arts in Cultural Studies, Youth Advocacy and the Performing Arts (Western Washington University, Bellingham, WA)

 2002-2006: performer and events manager for Oratrix Prductions, promoting spoken word on the west coast.
 (Seattle, WA)

 2002-current: spoken word artist and storyteller (Seattle, WA and Berlin, Germany)

 2005-2008: Facilities and Technical Director at Richard Hugo House (Seattle, WA)

 2006-current: workshop facilitator in the areas of spoken word, performance, presentation and storytelling.
 Here is a list of institutions I have worked for.
 (Seattle, WA and Berlin, Germany)